robjhyndman/ctv-TimeSeries/README.md

 -   The rmr package by Revolution Analytics also provides an interface between R and Hadoop for a Map/Reduce programming framework. ( [link](https://github.com/RevolutionAnalytics/RHadoop/wiki/rmr))
 -   A related package, segue package by Long, permits easy execution of embarassingly parallel task on Elastic Map Reduce (EMR) at Amazon. ( [link](http://code.google.com/p/segue/))
 -   The [RProtoBuf](http://cran.rstudio.com/web/packages/RProtoBuf/index.html) package provides an interface to Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 This package can be used in R code to read data streams from other systems in a distributed MapReduce setting where data is serialized and passed back and forth between tasks.
+-   The [HistogramTools](http://cran.rstudio.com/web/packages/HistogramTools/index.html) package provides a number of routines useful for the construction, aggregation, manipulation, and plotting of large numbers of Histograms such as those created by Mappers in a MapReduce application.

 **Parallel computing: Random numbers**